-- ▶ He has been named a Midseason All-American (first-team) by The Athletic, CBSSports.com, ESPN.com, ProFootballFocus.com and Rivals.com. - ► His longest reception in each of CU's first five games went for a touchdown. - ▶ He has scored a touchdown in six straight games; the school record is 10 by TB J.J.
-Flannigan (the final 10 games of the 1989 regular season). - ▶ His 11 touchdowns this fall have added to 302 yards, or 27.5 yards per (his six TD receptions have gone for a combined 247 yards, or 41.2 per). - ▶ In 2017 as a freshman, he became the 15th known Buffalo to score a touchdown on his first collegiate touch (excluding defensive players), but statistically, it wasn't an official touch.
+- ▶ His longest reception in each of CU's first five games has gone for a touchdown. - ▶ His 10 touchdowns have added to 253 yards, or 25.3 yards per (his six TD receptions have gone for a combined 247 yards, or 41.2 per). - ▶ In 2017 as a freshman, he became the 15th known Buffalo to score a touchdown on his first collegiate touch (excluding defensive players), but statistically, it wasn't an official touch.
 Against Texas State, he scooped up an Isaiah Oliver fumble after the latter had returned a punt four yards; Shenault then ran 55 yards for a TD to open the scoring in what would be a 37-3 Colorado win.
-However, the NCAA does not score it as a fumble return but views it as an extension of a punt return, thus he was credited with no return for 55 yards, much like a lateral is scored (full list of first touch scores on page 52).
+However, the NCAA does not score it as a fumble return but views it as an extension of a punt return, thus he was credited with no return for 55 yards, much like a lateral is scored (full list of first touch scores on page 51).